StackVista/stackstate-docs/setup/agent/kubernetes.md

 **StackState Agent V2**
 {% endhint %}

-To retrieve topology, events and metrics data from a Kubernetes cluster, you will need to have the following installed in the cluster:
+To retrieve topology, events and metrics data from a Kubernetes or OpenShift cluster, you will need to have the following installed in the cluster:

 * StackState Agent V2 on each node in the cluster
 * StackState Cluster Agent on one node